mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-3-13.gif">
 </details><br>

-4. As a prospective customer, I want to see details of the consultant's work experience and expertise to understand if they have the expertise required to handle my project.
+4. As a player, I want my name to be validated and to be provided with feedback on any errors with name entry to ensure I can understand which player I am in the game.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|